tobikasaba/BlogCloneProject/README.md

 Available at: https://tobikasaba.pythonanywhere.com

-Contact me at: tobikasaba@gmail.com for a SuperUser Log in details
+Contact me at: tobikasaba@gmail.com for SuperUser Log in details

+***Debug is currently false in settings.py.

 Key Features:
 Create and Publish Posts: Write and publish blog posts with ease.